 - Make sure the bridal party understands their lineup and ceremony roles.

-Give a Maid of Honor Speech at the Wedding Reception
+Give a Toast at the Reception

 - Follow a tried-and-true formula but add appropriate flair.